evanmiltenburg/annotating-negations/README.md

 You can even close your browser and reopen it.
 Just don't shut down the Terminal or reboot your computer.
 Hibernation should be OK.)

-## Second annotation round

-Once all the sentences have been annotated, the ones marked as displaying **contrast** should be annotated once more (to say *what kind of contrast* there is).
-Here is how:

-* Use `python process_first_round.py` to copy the annotated data to `first_round.tsv` and the contrast sentences to `contrast.txt`.
-* Modify line 10 in `annotator.py` by replacing `captions_flickr30k.txt` with `contrast.txt`.
-The line should now look like this: `with open('contrast.txt') as f:`.
-* Annotate the sentences again, but this time ignoring the Contrast category.

-**WARNING** Once you save, the `annotations.tsv` file will get overwritten.
-Make sure that the script successfully copied your old data to `first_round.tsv` or that you have backed up the TSV file some other way.